 When you install a metal roof, you pay for more than a quality product.
 You also pay for its costly installation.
 Installing a metal roof requires professional skills and the right equipment.
 That’s why you should hire a roofing contractor with expertise and skills as well as the necessary equipment for installing a metal roof.
 Every component of a metal roofing structure should be measured and put in place properly to create a strong roof.

-These factors combine with your choice of metal roof material and style will influence the amount you will pay to install this roof.
+These factors combined with your choice of metal roof material and style will influence the amount you will pay to install this roof.